 Attorney Case Law Update: Harris v.
 City of Santa Monica – California Supreme Court.
-Branigan Robertson is a California employment lawyer who focuses his practice on pregnancy discrimination, sexual harassment, retaliation, and wrongful termination.
+Branigan Robertson is a work lawyer who focuses his practice on pregnancy discrimination, discrimination, and wrongful termination.

 Case Facts – Employment Attorney

 A bus driver alleged that she was fired by the City of Santa Monica because of her pregnancy in violation of the prohibition on sex discrimination in the Fair Employment and Housing Act (FEHA).
 When Harris told her boss that she was pregnant, he seemed to react negatively and soon thereafter she was fired.
 The City claimed that she had been fired for poor job performance.
 Harris was in a few minor car accidents while on the job and had been late to work a few times.

 The City argued that the trial court should have instructed the jury with the following: “If you find that the employer‘s action . . . was actually motivated by both discriminatory and non-discriminatory reasons, the employer is not liable if it can establish by a preponderance of the evidence that its legitimate reason, standing alone, would have induced it to make the same decision.”
 Thus, the City did not object to the burden-shifting aspect of Price Waterhouse.
 Its primary contention is that the Court should follow Price Waterhouse not only with respect to burden shifting, but also with respect to the legal effect of an employer‘s same-decision showing.